outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to ml definition of a 'solution-finding method' as it finds the solution 'neural network configuration' (prediction function) by a 'sequence of weight changes'

     - standardize primary functions in terms of common functions
       - 'derive' mapping to 'find cause', 'build' mapping to 'find combination', apply mapping to 'find changes', and 'find' mapping to 'find filters'

+  - index particularly useful structures by their interface attributes like 'cause' to find the interface structures associated with particularly useful structures to apply by default when selecting useful structures to apply in a workflow
+    - the 'minimal set' of 'maximally different' structures is more useful than the set of 'maximally different' structures on its own
+      - find the 'cause' of why some structures of useful structures (like the 'combination' of 'injected' useful structures such as a 'minimal set' of 'maximally different' structures) are more useful than others (like a 'sequence' of 'maximally different' structures) - the minimal set of maximally different structures creates another useful structure like 'archetypes' or 'core structures' or 'interchangeable alternates' bc of the way that 'minimal set' and 'maximally different' are interactive

   - add to solution automation workflows